Create Stats based on Mondo Release Tags¶

 - Export your GitHub token as:

-- Run the
+export GITHUB_TOKEN=<YOUR-GITHUB-TOKEN> - Run the

-goal as:
+makegoal as:

 make github-issue-stats

-is not needed. - Alternatively, to run with custom dates, e.g. from 2025-02-22 to 2025-03-03, use:
+NOTE: This is not run with ODK thereforesh run.shis not needed. - Alternatively, to run with custom dates, e.g. from 2025-02-22 to 2025-03-03, use:

 make github-issue-stats FROM_DATE=2025-02-22 TO_DATE=2025-03-01

-From the GitHub Action:
+From the GitHub Action (preferred):

 - Go to the GitHub Action called Generate GitHub Issue Statistics